Killing of Anjelica Castillo: Identification and arrest of Conrado Juarez

-Once investigators had identified Anjelica and her family, further effort led them to the names of her paternal cousins – 52-year-old Conrado Juarez and his now deceased sister, Balvina Juarez-Ramirez.
+Once investigators had identified Anjelica and her family, further effort led them to the names of her paternal cousins 52-year-old Conrado Juarez and his now deceased sister, Balvina Juarez-Ramirez.
 Juarez was questioned by detectives after being located working as a dishwasher in a restaurant in Manhattan.
 The subsequent interrogation led to his arrest for the crime.
 He was subsequently charged with felony murder.
 Police stated that they also suspect that Anjelica may not have been Juarez's only victim.

 When first interviewed by reporters, Margarita Castillo refused to show her face, and spoke through a closed door.
 She gave her explanation of why Anjelica was not reported missing, and also described her devastation when she learned of the fate of Anjelica, and her anger toward Juarez.
 She was subjected to criticism throughout the community for not reporting anything about Anjelica's disappearance.

 Some members and friends of Anjelica's family had never known she had even existed.
 Anjelica's sister, Laurencita Ramirez, spoke to reporters about the case.
 When she was 11, she learned about Anjelica's existence, and about her abduction by their father years earlier.
 Ramirez stated that she did not become familiar with "Baby Hope" until the case was reopened and publicized in 2013.
 When she saw the artist recreations in the media, she saw a resemblance between the victim and herself, and wondered if the still unidentified "Baby Hope" might be the missing sister she had heard about.

-When Anjelica was first identified, her father, Genaro Ramirez, was believed to be involved in her death, until Juarez confessed.
+When Anjelica was first identified, her father, Genaro Ramirez, was presumed to be involved in her death, until Juarez confessed.
 To date, Genaro Ramirez has never been located, but is believed to reside in Puebla, Mexico, and may still be unaware of what happened to his daughter after he gave her to Juarez.
 Juarez later claimed his confession was coerced and told a different account of Castillo's death, claiming his sister asked for assistance after the girl died from falling down the stairs.
 He later entered a "not guilty" plea when charged with second degree murder.
-Juarez died in police custody on November 19, 2018, from pancreatic cancer.
+Juarez died in police custody on November 18, 2018, from pancreatic cancer.